RichCWilkerson/Consulting_Notes/Interviews/Intrusion.md

   - Detecting rooted/jailbroken devices at a high level and applying policy (warn, restrict, or block).
     - **Rooted/jailbroken:** user (or malware) has elevated privileges, can bypass OS protections, tamper with app or traffic.
     - Detection (high level): look for known root binaries, writable system partitions, debug flags, abnormal environment.
+      - TODO: how? android we write code to detect for these things?
     - Policy: based on risk appetite, you might
       - Show a warning,
       - Restrict sensitive actions, or